-2.1 The statutory provisions relating to the remuneration of office holders are set out in The Insolvency Rules 1986 ('the Rules') as amended.
-There are also disclosure requirements in the Insolvency Regulations 1994, as amended.
-The relevant rules and regulation are set out in full in Appendix A. The main provisions relating to the most common types of insolvency appointment are summarised in the following paragraphs.
+2.1 The statutory provisions relating to the remuneration of office holders are set out in The Insolvency Rules (N.I.)
+1991 ('the Rules') as amended.
+The relevant rules are set out in full in Appendix A. The main provisions relating to the most common types of insolvency appointment are summarised in the following paragraphs.